 I-T dept to launch jurisdiction-free assessment from October

-The assessment of is set to become jurisdiction-free.
-Come October, the income tax (I-T) department will launch a of the new system in Mumbai and Delhi to identify the loopholes.
-The will then cover 100 cities in the first phase of implementation.
+|The assessment of taxpayers is set to become jurisdiction-free.
+Come October, the income tax (I-T) department will launch a pilot project of the new system in Mumbai and Delhi to identify the loopholes.
+The project will then cover 100 cities in the first phase of implementation.

 The system envisages allocation of a particular taxpayer’s profile to any officer across the country via a special software.
-In the existing system, are assessed in the specific region where they are based.
+In the existing system, taxpayers are assessed in the specific region where they are based.

-The move aims to curb in the department along with faced by the assessees.
+The move aims to curb corruption in the department along with harassment faced by the assessees.
 “This is a first-of-its-kind initiative.
 Under this, neither the assessee nor the tax officer would know the other’s identity,” said a senior I-T official close to the development.

 The system would be equipped to deal with all kinds of tax-related matters, including filing of returns, scrutiny cases, and others, he added.